holographicSol/satcom/README.md

 # satcom
-Read, parse and sort data from a satellite downlink with a WTGPS300.
+Read, parse and sort data from a satellite downlink with a WTGPS300 and a microcontroller.